 Step 13: Whatever colors you create, be sure to record your formulas so that you can recreate it another time or better yet, share it with others!
 Store your formulas in a bag and have it ready for the next time!

-Step 14: Before you place your colorized Crystal Clay into the bezel, make sure your dried and press flowers or organics will fit.
+Step 14: Before you place your colorized Epoxy Clay into the bezel, make sure your dried and press flowers or organics will fit.
 If the stem is too long, use a pair of scissors or flush cutters to remove the excess.

 If you have too much clay, you can pinch off the excess and pat down until smooth again, or remove it from the bezel altogether and remove the excess.